markasoftware/i405-tunnel/docs/onion-mixnet-interstate-comparison.md

 is vulnerable to correlation attacks based on packet drops as well.
-If you set up an Interstate Circuit as a layer-7 (application layer) proxy, eg by connecting to a remote desktop server on the guard node rather than actually making network connections to your ultimate clearnet destination through the tunnel, packet-drop-based correlation attacks become much harder.
+If you set up an Interstate Circuit as a layer-7 (application layer) proxy, eg by connecting to a remote desktop server on the guard node rather than actually making network connections to your ultimate clearnet destination through the tunnel, packet-drop-based correlation attacks are generally prevented; see the [Interstate Circuit](./interstate-circuits.md) documentation for (much) more detail.

 ## Resistant to Sybil Attacks